JL-40/Game_Engine_Assignment_1/README.md

 }
 ```
 #### Explanation
 I did this to ensure that there cannot be more than one ```GameManager```.
 I know that other examples shows that the ```_Instance = this``` is usually in an if statement that checks if the instance is null, however, I opted to reverse the logic as it fits in a programming style that reduces on if-else statements and nesting.
+This helps with ensuring there are not multiple ```GameManager```s overwritting data and also optimize code since each if-else takes computation time.

 ### Command Design Pattern
 The command desgin pattern was used for the movement of the chess pieces.
 By encapsulating the command to move the pieces I created I allowed other chess pieces to use the same logic with minor changes (valid tiles to move to).